hparpinel/timesheet-app-node/README.md

    git clone https://github.com/your-org/timesheet-app.git
    cd timesheet-app
    ```

-2. Place `firebase-service-account.json` and `google-service-account.json` in the root directory.
+2. For local development, place firebase-service-account.json and google-service-account.json in the root directory.

+⚠️ Do not upload these files to your Git repo.
+For deployment, add them as secret files or environment files in your hosting dashboard.

 3. Add your `.env` file to the root directory.
 4. Install backend dependencies:
    ```bash